JeffreyRiggle/my-site/content/blog/promises-history/index.md

 	end expect .. end
 ```

 In this example recording a grade updates an average and returns a promise for when the grade is recorded.
-The `flush record_grade` waits for the call-stream to be cleared so that future `claim` operations do not have to block.If you come from Javascript you could think of it as a `Promise.all`.
+The `flush record_grade` waits for the call-stream to be cleared so that future `claim` operations do not have to block.
+If you come from JavaScript you could loosely think of this as waiting for all outstanding asynchronous work to finish, similar to `Promise.all`.
 Finally it claims all the promises and writes the averages.

 ## Advent of a new language

 Now we are going to jump forward to 1997.
 At this time Mark S. Miller was working on the programming language E. In this programming language he talks about using promises and makes that a primitive in his programming language.
 This language aimed to handle the problems of distributed computing better than other languages of the time.
 A full paper surrounding this language  [here](http://www.erights.org/talks/promises/paper/tgc05-submitted.pdf).
-In this language we can see that promises shifted a bit and start to represent modern day promises in Javascript a bit more.
+Unlike Argus, E was not trying to hide asynchrony.
+Instead it embraced it as a core part of the programming model.
+As a result promises shifted to represent modern day promises in Javascript.

 ```
 def asyncAnd(answers) {